Home buying: What you need to know

 Navigating home inspections

-Accompany the inspector as he or she looks at the house, and be sure to ask question about anything you don’t fully understand.
+Accompany the inspector as he or she looks at the house and be sure to ask question about anything you don’t fully understand.
 As issues are pointed out, keep a running tally of the costs associated with repairs.
 This is a number that could potentially be used to negotiate the repairs with the seller before the deal is closed.
-The seller may take on the cost of some, or may provide a credit on the purchase price to over the expense—or they won’t budge on any of it, in which case you’ll need to be prepared to foot the bill or walk away.
+The seller may take on the cost of some repairs, provide a credit on the purchase price to over the expense—or they won’t budge on any of it.
+In which case you’ll need to be prepared to foot the bill or walk away.

 Closing the deal

 On closing day, be prepared to read several long documents, ask questions, sign paperwork and write payment checks.
 Review the paperwork carefully to ensure that everything is correct and as agreed upon.
 This is the time when you’ll provide your down payment to the seller through the realtor, as well as pay any associated costs, like commissions, closing fees and pro-rated property taxes.
 The seller hands over the keys and you are officially a homeowner!

 Owning a home is a rewarding experience, and with this knowledge you should be able to get through the home buying process with confidence.
 For more information, visit our mortgage calculator and learn what you can expect from a home loan.